 I like downloading recipes from the internet, trying them out, cooking of course!, being on the computer in general, reading, watching TV in the evening, going for rides to nowhere, playing games on my tablet before shutting off the lights at nite, and occasionally eating out and visiting home in Jersey to see family and friends.

-LOVE ALWAYS AND FOREVER, ANNETTE HANSHAW "THAT'S ALL!"
+YOUR FRIEND FOREVER, ANNETTE HANSHAW "THAT'S ALL!"